 - have worked full time for a minimum of 3 years prior to the start of the course or

 - are irreconcilably estranged from your parents and can prove this.

 Student Finance England's top tips

-These videos from Student Finance England look at the application process and the things you can do to help ensure that your money arrives on time for the start of term.
+These videos and online guides from Student Finance England look at the application process and the things you can do to help ensure that your money arrives on time for the start of term.